Before the Interview

 Employers expect you to have questions of your own during an interview, it demonstrates your curiosity and sincere interest in the role.
 Asking questions also helps you form your own opinion about whether the position and organization are a good fit for you.

 Beyond questions that pertain directly to the position description and the organization that you want to know more about, these are some general questions you may want to also consider asking: Here are some potential questions you can ask.
-(Important note: Wait until you receive a formal offer before you ask any questions about salary or benefits).

 Questions About the Position